-With respect to the Pension Buyout Program, eligible members may make the election to participate in such program until June 30, 2024.
+With respect to the Pension Buyout Program, eligible members may make the election to participate in such program until June 30, 2026.
 Such election may be made only after such member has requested a determination by the applicable Retirement System of the amount of the accelerated pension benefit payment offered pursuant to the Pension Buyout Program.

 With respect to the AAI Reduction Program, P.A.
 100-587 directs each of the applicable Retirement Systems to implement the AAI Reduction Program.
 Upon the request of an eligible member, the applicable Retirement System will calculate the accelerated pension benefit payment and will offer such payment to the eligible member.
 Eligible members will then have the opportunity to irrevocably elect to participate in the AAI Reduction Program until June 30, 2024.
 Such election must be made prior to the eligible member receiving the first payment of a retirement annuity otherwise payable under the applicable article of the Pension Code.
-Public Act 101-0010 (enacted June 5, 2019) extended the end date of the Programs from June 30, 2021 to June 30, 2024.
+Public Act 101-0010 (enacted June 5, 2019) extended the end date of the Programs from June 30, 2021 to June 30, 2024, and P.A.
+102-718 extended the Programs' end date from June 30, 2024, to June 30, 2026.

 P.A.
 100-587 provides that, upon receipt by a Retirement System of an election by an eligible member to participate in either of the Programs, such Retirement System will submit a voucher to the Comptroller for payment of the applicable accelerated pension benefit payment.
 To finance the costs of the Programs, P.A.
 100-587 authorizes the issuance of the Section 7.7 Bonds (as defined in the Official Statement) in the amount of \$1,000,000,000 and establishes the State Pension Obligation Acceleration Bond Fund (the "Acceleration Fund").
 The proceeds of the Section 7.7 Bonds will be deposited into the Acceleration Fund and be used to make the accelerated pension benefit payments as described in this Section.
 The bond proceeds deposited into the Acceleration Fund constitute the only authorized source of funding for accelerated pension benefit payments, therefore requiring the State to issue Section 7.7 Bonds for the Programs to be operational.
-As of the date hereof, the State has issued \$736,977,800 of the Section 7.7 Bonds so authorized.
-As of November 1, 2021, there were no amounts being held in the Acceleration Fund.
-A portion of the Bonds in the principal amount of \$147,655,000 will constitute Section 7.7 Bonds, the proceeds of which will be deposited into the Acceleration Fund.
+P.A.
+102-718 increased the State's authorization to issue Section 7.7 Bonds to \$2,000,000,000.
+Following the issuance of the June 2022A Bonds, the State will have issued \$1,009,632,800\ of the Section 7.7 Bonds so authorized.